-The Model 45A is housed in a rugged, lightweight aluminum enclosure that is designed to be "road tough."
-The "1/2-rack" unit is ready for portable or standalone "thrown-down" applications.
-Three rack-mount options are also available allowing one or two units to be mounted in one space (1U) of a standard 19-inch rack enclosure or one unit to be mounted in a special 10.5-inch rack.
+The Model 45 is housed in a rugged, lightweight aluminum enclosure that is designed to be "road tough."
+The half-rack unit is ready for portable or stand-alone "thrown-down" applications.
+Optional "1U" front panels allow one or two Model 45 units to be mounted in one space of a standard 19-inch rack enclosure.